giansar/FileOperation/README.md

 # FileOperation
 Example File Operation

-An Example Program to read, copy, move and delete a file.
+An Example Program to read, copy, move and delete a file

-The code is written C#
+The code is written in C#